sdobrer2005/Example-in-SAS/README.md

 As additional methods are evaluated, this branch will provide a structured record of the validation process and support decisions about which R implementation is most appropriate to use.

+This folder contains SAS and R outputs, validation tables, and supporting documentation for comparison of normality tests.

+## How to use the available information to validate the differences manually.

+For each type of procedure/test/model two branches with the same name are created on under the main branch one for SAS and one for R.

+Both will include outputs created by specific software

+There are two options:
+  * As described in each individual branch in details - you can download all the programs onto you computer and run it there
+  * You can review included within the branch outputs to review

-## What will be included
+## What will be included here (all or selected, depending on the task)

-For each statistical method or SAS procedure, the comparison may include:
+For each statistical method or SAS procedure, the comparison may include documentation about:

 - the SAS procedure and options used;
 - the corresponding R package and function;